vladissta/Fusarium_Flax/README.md

 ## Results
 ### Differential methylation

 There were a lot of genes associated with DMR in infected Atalante on the 3rd dpi and their number **decreased dramatically on the 5th dpi** compared to control.
-Also, there were few DM genes between control conditions.
+Also, there were few DM genes between controls.
 Analysis of LM98 showed low number of DM genes between **all conditions** of the variety.
 Contrasts between LM98 and Atalante varieties showed **large list of methylated genes** in all contrasts, especially between control conditions.
 However, such big number of DMR discovered in these contrasts is ﻿﻿﻿﻿﻿﻿the consequence of **low methyaltion level in LM98 variety**.
 **FOLINI had not enough data about methylation to process**